NTSB Warns Pilots Of Dust Devil Dangers

 Key Takeaways:

-• The National Transportation Safety Board (NTSB) issued a safety alert warning pilots about dust devils, which have been implicated in approximately 170 aviation accidents since 1982.
+• The National Transportation Safety Board (NTSB) issued a safety alert highlighting the dangers dust devils pose to aviation, noting their involvement in approximately 170 accidents since 1982.

 See a mistake?
 Contact us.